YuLab-SMU/DOSE/docs/deeprare-inspired-dose-development-plan.md

 - character vector of genes
 - named numeric ranked gene vector
 - named list of gene sets
-- HPO or MPO term vector, if phenotype support is available
+- HPO or MPO term vector only after the main roadmap's disease-mapping, phenotype-mapping, coverage, and provenance gates pass; before that, phenotype input is not a public `interpretDisease()` path and must return an actionable "not yet enabled" error if explicitly requested against the reserved canonical signature

 All paths return the canonical `doseInterpretResult` with: